morse-simulator/morse/doc/morse/user/beginner_tutorials/tutorial.rst

 - You can try to add different components to the robot, by experimenting with the various objects available in the :doc:`MORSE component library
   <../../components_library>`.
-This is the main reference of robots,
+This is the main reference for robots,
-  actuators, sensors that are available *out of the box* in MORSE.
+  actuators, and sensors that are available *out of the box* in MORSE.

 .. note:: The names you pass to the Builder functions link to the names
     of the Blender ``.blend`` files that contain the components' meshes.
 They are provided for each component in the component library.

-- You can also discover how you can :doc:`extend MORSE <../../contributing>` to add your own sensors, actuators or robots.
+- You can also discover how you can :doc:`extend MORSE <../../contributing>` by adding your own sensors, actuators, and robots.

 - If you want to learn more about the MORSE *Builder API*, see the :doc:`builder documentation <../../../../user/builder>`.